 - Turn the magnet through 90 degrees, and look at the lamp through the hole in the pole piece.
 What is the effect of removing the polarizer?

-- Setup the CCD Camera:After you have the Zeeman apparatus set up, you can get an even better view of the fringes (and take some snapshots for your write-up) by replacing the telescope with a zoom lens and video camera.
+- Setup the CCD Camera:After you have the Zeeman apparatus set up, you can get an even better view of the fringes (and take some snapshots for your write-up) by using the zoom lens and video camera.
 Attach the camera to the FireWire cable and run FireView on the PC from the Desktop.
 Use the drop down menu to select the Ohcilynx card.
 A Prosilica Digital Camera node should appear.
 Select the Prosilica camera and click Connect.
 Click OK, then click on View and then Start Acquisition.
 The camera should now be showing images, though they may be dark.
 If you need to change the brightness of the image, click on Others->Live Control, and you may change the gain and exposure from here.
 Temporarily remove the filter, lens, polarizer, and interferometer and line the camera up on the window in the center of the electromagnet.
 Then put all of the other optics back in place and align each component vertically with the aid of the camera.
 Zoom out all the way and set the focus to infinity.
 You can use the micrometer adjustment knobs on the Fabry-Perot mount to center the fringes in the field of the camera.

 - To take a snapshot, select Disk->Save Bitmap, and choose an appropriate location.

 - Something more complex and interesting (and yes, a required part of this lab).
 Use the spectrometer to see what lines are actually present in helium.
 Set up the system to use the prism spectrometer as a filter to isolate the red, yellow, and blue lines, and observe the splitting with the interferometer.
 The trick here is to focus the light from the lamp on the slit of the prism spectrometer and opening the slit up all the way to let in as much light as possible.
 Then closing it down to see the yellow line in the center of the eyepiece.
 Ensure that the lens focuses a sharp line of light onto the slit.
 The optical equipment should already be aligned for this, just move the lens along the track until the line is sharp.
 When using the camera, try using the Live Control Settings: Auto-Exposure 0, Gain 8, Shutter 425, Brightness 90, camera focal length set to infinity and zoom set to 80.
 If you go to edit the live controls and they are not having an effect, try restarting the computer or adjusting the lamp voltage until the rings are brighter.

 Setup using the Prism Spectrometer